karlgrieshop/Bioinformatics_Onboarding/README.md

    - Avoid pasting sensitive or proprietary data (passwords, patient data, private keys) into AI prompts or editors that may be sent to external services.
    - For full details and the latest wording, see GitHub's documentation on Copilot data and privacy: https://docs.github.com/en/copilot/getting-started-with-github-copilot/about-github-copilot-data-collection

-*Reminder:* these settings affect how GitHub may use your data; they do not replace institutional policies.
+*Reminder: These settings affect how GitHub may use your data; they do not replace institutional policies.*